twitter/pelikan/docs/coding_style.rst

         p = malloc(sizeof(char) /* Bad example */

 - Declare each variable in a structure in a separate line.
-Try to make the structure readable by aligning the member names using either tabs or spaces.
+Try to make the structure readable by aligning the member names and comments using spaces.
-  Use only one space or tab if it suffices to align at least ninety percent of the member names.
+  Use a modest number of spaces if they suffice to align most of the member names.
 Separate names that follow extremely long types with a single space.

   .. code-block:: c